qinnzou/detect-fake-image/README.md

 ```

 ## Reference
-Some codes are borrowed from https://github.com/JStehouwer/FFD_CVPR2020 and https://github.com/ondyari/FaceForensics
+Some of the codes are based on https://github.com/JStehouwer/FFD_CVPR2020 and https://github.com/ondyari/FaceForensics

 ## Citation
 ```
 @inproceedings{cao2021metric,
-  title={Metric Learning for Anti-Compression Facial Forgery Detection}, author={Cao, Shenhao and Zou, Qin and Mao, Xiuqing and Ye, Dengpan and Wang, Zhongyuan}, booktitle={Proceedings of the 29th ACM International Conference on Multimedia}, pages={1929--1937}, year={2021}
+  title={Metric Learning for Anti-Compression Facial Forgery Detection}, author={Cao, Shenhao and Zou, Qin and Mao, Xiuqing and Ye, Dengpan and Wang, Zhongyuan}, booktitle={Proceedings of the 29th ACM International Conference on Multimedia (ACM MM 2021)}, pages={1929--1937}, year={2021}
+}

+If you use the codes in our work, you should also cite the following papers:

+@inproceedings{cvpr2020-dang,
+  title={On the Detection of Digital Face Manipulation}, author={Hao Dang, Feng Liu, Joel Stehouwer, Xiaoming Liu, Anil Jain}, booktitle={In Proceeding of IEEE Computer Vision and Pattern Recognition (CVPR 2020)}, address={Seattle, WA}, year={2020}
+}

+@inproceedings{roessler2019faceforensicspp,
+	author = {Andreas R\"ossler and Davide Cozzolino and Luisa Verdoliva and Christian Riess and Justus Thies and Matthias Nie{\ss}ner}, title = {Face{F}orensics++: Learning to Detect Manipulated Facial Images}, booktitle= {International Conference on Computer Vision (ICCV)}, year = {2019}
 }
 ```